What is turf toe?

 How is turf toe diagnosed?

 Your healthcare provider will start with a health history, asking about your current symptoms, your past medical problems, and how you injured your foot.
-He or she will examine your foot, checking for bruising, swelling, and range of motion.
+They will examine your foot, checking for bruising, swelling, and range of motion.
 If this is painful, your provider might inject you with a numbing medicine.

 How is turf toe treated?